Good drivers pay less for car insurance. Let's explore the discounts you can receive for maintaining a clean driving history.

 While there is an exact science to this determination, most insurance experts recommend reevaluating your “full coverage” needs if your vehicle is worth less than $4,000.
 You can determine the value of your vehicle through NADA and Kelley Blue Book.

-It’s important to consider the broadness of a “good driver.”
+It’s important to consider the breadth of the term “good driver.”
 There are many rating factors that make up your driving profile, things that are and are not related to how you drive.
 The only true way to determine if you’re getting the absolute best rate for you is to get as many car insurance quotes as possible.
-Do that here with us.